 In 2005 the Wound, Ostomy and Continence Nursing Certification Board began to offer a certification examination for foot and nail care.
 Certification is an indication of an individual's current knowledge in a specialized area of nursing practice.
 It provides a standard to assist the employer, the public, and members of health care professions in the assessment of foot and nail care practitioners.
 This course qualifies you to take the certification exam.

 Registered nurses who work with elderly or disabled populations in the community or any clinical setting.
 Past participants have included:

 - nurse practitioners

 - wound and ostomy care specialists

 - diabetes educators

 - nurses employed in: home health/hospice | parish | corrections | tribal health | community-based elderly services | long term care | transitional care settings

 - nurse entrepreneurs interested in creating their own foot and nail care businesses

 You may also be interested in...

-University of Wisconsin-Eau Claire Continuing Education also offers a 2-hour program called Foot and Nail Care: How to Start and Run Your Own Business, which takes place the evening before this program.
+University of Wisconsin-Eau Claire Continuing Education also offers a 2-hour program called Foot and Nail Care: How to Start and Run Your Own Business.

 Requirements for Participants